FDio/archived-sweetcomb/README.md

 Make sure you have added FD.io repository using https://packagecloud.io/fdio/release/ installation script.
+You should have a sight on the release package, the package name may be defferent in rpm and deb on defferent version
+(such vpp-plugins.deb in 19.01 and vpp-plugin-core.deb and vpp-plugin-dpdk.deb in 19.04)

 Firstly, please follow below steps to install dependencies and build code: cd $/sweetcomb/